ValexCrypto/Valex/docs/valence.md

 Bob.
 The exchange then creates an atomic swap contract for Alice and Bob, who trustlessly trade.
 Their entries in the order book are cleared.

-\addcontentsline{toc}{subsection}
-        {Example 2: A Transaction with a Remainder}
-Example 2: A Transaction with a Remainder {#example-2-a-transaction-with-a-remainder .unnumbered .unnumbered}
+Example 2: A Transaction with a Remainder
 -----------------------------------------

 After Alice and Bob's transaction is cleared, only Carol and Dave's